mac-chaffee/mac-chaffee.github.io/blog_zola/content/2024/2024-01-20-docker-compose.md

 2. **Lack of dev/prod parity when deploying to Kubernetes.** For a non-trivial application, maintaining both a docker-compose file and a helm chart is a lot of work, with a high chance of missing bugs until they land in production.
 Like having different health probe logic, presence or absence of resource limits, different methods of service discovery, and no access to the Kubernetes API during development.

-3. **Leaks in the abstraction.** Kinda like I mentioned in my HN comment, as soon as you need to something non-trivial, you have to learn too much about Compose's inner workings.
+3. **Leaks in the abstraction.** Kinda like I mentioned in my HN comment, as soon as you need to do something non-trivial, you have to learn too much about Compose's inner workings.
 One example is anything that doesn't work in the default networking model.
 But this is just a super hard, unsolved problem across the entire industry.

 ### Docker Compose as a deployment method